BURNOUT FACTORS: RISK AND PREVENTION

 As described above, fairness in content creation is largely a platform level issue.
 However, there are things that content creators can do.

 Make fairness part of your community’s culture.
 Once people get a taste of what it’s like to be treated fairly and with mutual respect, they’re often less tolerant of others who treat them poorly.
 This is closely tied with the upcoming section on Values.
-Have clear community rules and guidelines.
+Having clear community rules and guidelines is a core part of community culture development and maintenance.

 Fight for Fairness